Little Broken

 Cured meats, such as dried salami or prosciutto.
 Variety of crackers, crusty bread, or baguette.

 Fresh seasonal fruit or dried fruits.
 Nuts whether plain or candied nuts.
 Something pickled or marinated.
-Finally some type of sweet component, such as jam, honey, or even chocolate.
+Finally some types of sweet components, such as jam, honey, or even chocolate.

 • Arrange the meat and cheese – first arrange your cheese and meats on the platter.
 I also like to set out my bowl for the pickled/marinated items so I can work around it.